bashnesnos/grepp/README.md

 After that you'll be able to execute "gradle releaseDev" or "gradle release" which will allow to distribute jar and other resources into those folders.

 TODO:
-add config.xml validation and some default config implementation. refactor .bat compiling and application content assembling via gradle 'application' plugin
+try to re-organize/optimize configuration files etc. refactor .bat compiling and application content assembling via gradle 'application' plugin research if logging systems configuration(logback/commons/log4j) files could be parsed into pattern and to config's automatically